-As more physicians recognize Chronic Inflammatory Response Syndrome (CIRS) as a legitimate cause for illness, more patients are being properly diagnosed with CIRS.
-This leads to the first step in effective treatment
+Chronic Inflammatory Response Syndrome (CIRS) is becoming more widely recognized in the medical world as a legitimate cause of illness, which means more patients are being properly diagnosed with CIRS and effective treatment measures can be implemented upon diagnosis.

 Where did the mold exposure occur (most often in their own home), and what can be done to limit the patient's exposure to these molds?

-By trusting Mold Inspection Sciences to collect your samples, you can be confident the samples are collected properly, and they can be incorporated into your recommendations report.
+By trusting experienced professionals like Mold Inspection Sciences to collect your samples, you can be confident that all samples are collected properly and will be incorporated into your recommendations report if findings deem necessary.

 Our Professional Inspection Approach

-Based on our more than 16-years of mold inspection and testing experience we can begin to isolate the problem areas beyond simply identifying that there is a mold problem.
-We can then direct the remediation efforts by providing a remediation protocol and, eventually, conducting post-remediation testing to verify the home has returned to a healthy condition.
+With more than 19-years of mold inspection and testing experience we have worked to develop investigation procedures that isolate the problem areas beyond simply identifying that there is a mold problem.
+We can then direct the remediation efforts by providing a specialized remediation protocol and, and once complete, conducting post-remediation testing to verify the home has returned to a healthy condition.